Reading, understanding and responding to texts with Character Animator (English Literature GCSE England and Wales 2018)

 Any teacher from any subject could use Adobe Character Animator to explore, understand and report.
-The example below focises on English teachers but with a little thought and adaptation could be used by anyone.
+The example below focuses on English teachers but, with a little thought and adaptation, could be used by anyone.

 This resource is for teachers in England and Wales delivering The Strange Case of Dr Jekyll and Mr Hyde as part of the English Literature GCSE.

 Explore the text in a fun and dynamic way, engage reluctant learners and create a class resource that can be used for revision, fun class delivery or student presentations.

 So how could I use Character Animator?